by Sarah Morgan

 Sarah Morgan is a student and writer for the Mixed-Up Money blog.
 Sarah graduated from the Wilfrid Laurier University business program with a concentration in Finance in 2018.

-She has since worked in various financial fields including as a stock analyst on Bay Street and as an Investment Representative where she assisted a team of accredited financial advisors.
+She has since worked in various financial fields.
+This includes as a stock analyst on Bay Street and as an Investment Representative where she assisted a team of accredited financial advisors.

-She is now studying Financial Planning in the hopes of becoming a Certified Financial Planner for young women looking to take control of their money.
+She hopes to become a Certified Financial Planner for young women looking to take control of their money.

 Sarah discusses all things pertaining to recent grads, women in finance, and overall health and wellness through her writing and various social media channels.